petersondrew/kvm-ievms/README.rst

 download, depending on the speed of your internet connection.
 You might want to start the install and then go catch a movie, or maybe dinner, or both.

-Once available and started in VirtualBox, the password for ALL VMs is "Password1".
+Once available and started in KVM, the password for ALL VMs is "Password1".

 Recovering from a failed installation